tilt-dev/tilt-extensions/restart_process/README.md

 ```
 ERROR: Build Failed: ImageBuild: executor failed running [touch /tmp/.restart-proc']: exit code: 1
 ```
-this often means that your Dockerfile user doesn't have permission to write to the file we use to signal a process restart.
+this often means that your Dockerfile user ([see docs](https://docs.docker.com/engine/reference/builder/#user)) doesn't have permission to write to the file we use to signal a process restart.
 Use the `restart_file` parameter to specify a file that your Dockerfile user definitely has write access to.

 ### API
 ```python